 - CON: The expat lifestyle is expensive

 The cost of living in Russia is directly related to lifestyle.
 Expats wanting to live luxuriously, eat out often and experience the finer things that Russia has to offer will find that they will pay dearly for it.
-Those that are willing to live more like the locals, on the other hand, will be able to afford a comfortable life for a much more reasonable price.
-That's not to say they must live frugally, but rather limit their eating out and travelling, or choose less expensive spots to have these experiences.
-Although, this depends on their location as life in smaller cities is cheaper.
+Those who are willing to live more like the locals, on the other hand, will be able to afford a comfortable life for a much more reasonable price.
+That's not to say they must live frugally, but rather limit their eating out and travelling or choose less expensive spots to have these experiences.
+This does depend somewhat on one's location, as life in smaller cities is cheaper.